element-hq/element-web/docs/skinning thoughts.md

 status skin (can go in the same app for now)
   - has status theme
-    - which inherits from riot light theme
+    - which inherits from Element light theme
     - how do we share graphics between skins?
       - shove them into react-sdk, or...
       - guess we do ../../vector/img